synacktiv/bip/docs/general/overview.rst

 .. module:: bip.hexrays

-The module ``bip.hexrays`` contains the features link to the decompiler provided by IDA.
+The module ``bip.hexrays`` contains the features linked to the decompiler provided by IDA.

 Functions / local variables